+Intellectual Wellness.
 Focusing on intellectual wellness can keep your mind sharp and prevent you from falling back into old habits during addiction recovery.

 What Is Intellectual Wellness?

 Achieving intellectual wellness does not have to be difficult.
 You don’t need to enroll in adult education classes or force yourself to read classic literature.
 Instead, it can be a wellness dimension you grow into with a few simple (and fun) daily activities.

 Focusing on improving intellectual wellness can give your mind a safe place to dwell during quiet hours spent at home.
 It can keep you stimulated and let you enjoy new things, rather than falling back into old habits.

 Embrace Your Creative Side

 These do not have to be things you are good at, but rather things you enjoy spending your time doing.
 It could be one of the following:

-- Crocheting or knitting
+- Crocheting or Knitting

-- Playing an instrument
+- Playing an Instrument

-- Dancing or the performing arts
+- Dancing or Performing Arts

 - Martial arts